-For the current national Inventory, updated USGS data on limestone and dolomite consumption were available for 2019 and 2020, resulting in updated emissions estimates for those years.
-Compared to the previous national Inventory, national emissions for 2019 decreased by 14.7% (1,449 kilotons [kt] CO2 equivalent) and emissions for 2020 decreased by 18.8% (1,843 kt CO2 equivalent.).
-Additional recalculations for emissions from soda ash consumption were performed for 2020 as updated population data were made available from the U.S. Census Bureau for the time series.
+For the current national Inventory, updated state-level USGS data on limestone and dolomite consumption were available for 2021, removing the use of 2020 as a proxy, resulting in updated emissions estimates.
+Additional recalculations for emissions from soda ash consumption were performed for 2020 and 2021 as updated population data were made available from the U.S. Census Bureau for the time series.
 The updated population data had a negligible impact on the emissions estimated for the 50 states, the District of Columbia, and Puerto Rico due to the low emissions estimated for each state or territory for the sector.